 St Neots, one of Cambridgeshire's fastest growing towns, has an attractive riverside location 18 miles west of Cambridge.
 Built on the banks of the River Great Ouse, the town is the amalgamation of two villages, Eaton Ford and Eaton Socon,which once faced each other across the watery divide.
-Nowadays the modern town, has retained much of the character of the two founding villages, but has expanded rapidly to include large new housing estates which have swallowed up several other nearby villages and hamlets.
+Nowadays the modern town, has retained much of the character of the two founding villages, but has expanded rapidly to include large new housing estates which have swallowed up several nearby villages and hamlets.
 The infrastructure of the town has also increased, and St Neots now boasts a great range of facilities.

 A direct line train journey from St Neots to London King's Cross takes around an hour, placing St Neots firmly in the London commuter belt.
-A basic three bedroom house may be bought in the town from approximately £215,000, making St Neots one of the cheapest towns to commute to London from.
+A basic three bedroom house may be bought in the town from approximately £215,000, making St Neots one of the cheapest towns in the London commuter belt.

 Soham is a small, quiet town, briefly notorious as the site of an infamous murder inquiry.
 It lies just off the A142 between Ely and Newmarket.
 The town has schools through to age 18, an interesting mix of banks, pubs, restaurants and independent shops on its busy High Street, and a useful medical centre There are no passenger trains running through Soham, but the railway provider has plans to reopen the old station for passengers.
 Work on the new station is expected to commence in September 2020.

 Whittlesey has schools through to sixth form, and a range of shops catering for most everyday needs.